The current political atmosphere in the USA is an embarrassing example of a failure to promote the virtue of tolerance.

 For decades, public education and mainstream media have emphasized and promoted a value identified as tolerance.
 Strangely, the form of tolerance promoted has even been required in many aspects of public life.

 So why does society seem to be less and less tolerant?
 The bitter partisanship of political rivals is a steady reminder of how divided we are as a nation.
 Perhaps we could say this is just politics as usual, but the tone, posturing and polarization seem far worse.

 When we feel a need to demand tolerance, it should alert us to a greater need to teach virtues that promote true tolerance.
-Virtues like respect, honor and neighbor love facilitate true tolerance whereas forced tolerance (whatever that is) actually threatens these qualities.
+Virtues like respect, honor and neighbor love facilitate true tolerance whereas forced tolerance (whatever that is) could actually threatens these qualities.

 I realize that civility necessitates law making and law enforcement.
 I also realize that we cannot expect everyone to agree on the laws.
 But, in a free society, trouble is brewing when laws are made that unilaterally overturn the collective will of the people.
-To avoid this we must restrain judicial activism and improve at respectful and open dialogue over our differences.
+To avoid this we must restrain judicial activism, expose politically controlled media, and encourage respectful and open dialogue over our differences.

 We must do a better job teaching and modeling virtues of respect, honor and neighbor love.
 These are qualities that support the true virtue of tolerance.